 Hiring a certified specialist lawyer for protection of intellectual property rights is helpful in order to avoid mistakes, which can lead to delays or even loss of rights.

 Consequences of a missing registration of industrial designs:

-Often creative inventors undergo the painful experience in case of an imitation that a copy cannot be prevented without more ado if one has not applied for a registration in time, which means regarding industrial designs within one year after the first presentation in front of the public or towards potential customers.
+Often creative inventors undergo the painful experience in case of an imitation that a copied product cannot be prevented without more ado if one has not applied for a registration in time, which means regarding industrial designs within one year after the first presentation in front of the public or towards potential customers.